jhofferle/jhofferle.github.io/_posts/2010-07-30-getting-computer-serial-numbers-over-the-network.md

 End If

-&#039;If a location containing a model number block was found then store it If intMdlFoundAt&lt;&gt;-1 then
+'If a location containing a model number block was found then store it If intMdlFoundAt&lt;&gt;-1 then

 tmp=Right(location(intMdlFoundAt),14)